How Do Land Surveys Work?

 Improvement Violations By The Neighbor

 If a previous owner of your home has made improvements, are they violating the law or local restrictions?
-A survey can check to ensure the improvement doesn’t breach height, dimension, or building line restrictions.
+A survey can ensure that the improvement doesn’t breach height, dimension, or building line restrictions.
 You may be wondering how your neighbor could break the law without being caught?